GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-pagespeed-insights/index.md

 "poor" values are red.

 Finally, the distributions for each metric are illustrated using the "good", "needs improvement", and "poor" grouping.
-For example, FCP experiences on this page are "good" (less than 1 second) 44% of the time.
+For example, LCP experiences on this page are "good" (less than 2.5 seconds) 90% of the time.
 FID is "poor" (at least 300 milliseconds) 1% of the time.
 These distributions represent all user experiences on the page and their shapes indicate the tendency to be either "good" or "poor".